Ficool

 They proudly grin and flex their muscles.
 The female archangel's muscles were toned, but not as bulky as her male counterpart.
 The male archangel's muscles are massive and sculpted, yet not large enough to be brutish.

-A sugar-rush Kitsuné wags her tail feverishly.
-"Ahahaha, prideful people I'll never get tired of.
+The sugar-rush Kitsuné wags her tail feverishly.
+"Ahahaha, such prideful people I'll never get tired of.
 Ahahaha!!"

-A night nymph quietly mutters with a tone of defiance.
+The night nymph mutters.
 "Arrogant, prideful archangels.
 Always ignoring your past, yet humility never bested them.
 But I will, and no mercy shall be granted, for I the great Mau—."

-Amongst the chaos, an ice elf faintly gestures towards a teacher.
+The ice elf faintly gestures towards the bunny-folk.
 "Can we get a handle on this situation before we humiliate ourselves in front of the newcomers?"

 He claps three times.
 "Welcome to morality class!
 A place where you'll always belong.
 Morality, as you know, is subjective—shaped by our surroundings, views, death, and experiences.
 The terms we create to define it will never come close to describing it like a Phylx in a bloodstream."